-- 8 Checklist of key recommendations - Clearly describe the policy (or package of policies) that is being assessed
+• Clearly describe the policy (or package of policies) that is being assessed

-9 5.1 Describe the policy to be assessed
+5.1 Describe the policy to be assessed

-- 10 In order to effectively carry out an impact assessment in subsequent chapters, it is necessary to have a - 11 detailed understanding and description of the policy being assessed.
-It is a key recommendation to - 12 clearly describe the policy (or package of policies) that is being assessed.
-Table 5.1 provides a checklist - 13 of recommended information that should be included in a description to enable an effective assessment. - 14 Table 5.2 outlines additional information that may be relevant depending on the context. - 15 Users that assess a package of policies should use these tables to either document the package as a - 16 whole or document each policy within the package separately.
-If assessing a package of policies, it may - be easiest to do the first two steps in this chapter (Sections 5.1 and 5.2) together or iteratively.
-Users that - 18 are assessing the sustainable development and/or transformational impacts of the policy should describe - 19 the policy in the same way to ensure a consistent and integrated assessment. - 20 Table 5.1: Checklist of recommended information to describe the policy being assessed
+In order to effectively carry out an impact assessment in subsequent chapters, it is necessary to have a detailed understanding and description of the policy being assessed.
+It is a key recommendation to clearly describe the policy (or package of policies) that is being assessed.
+Table 5.1 provides a checklist of recommended information that should be included in a description to enable an effective assessment.

+Table 5.2 outlines additional information that may be relevant depending on the context.

+If assessing a package of policies, these tables can be used to document either the package as a whole or each policy in the package separately.
+The first two steps in this chapter (Sections 5.1 and 5.2) can be done together or iteratively.

+Users that are assessing the sustainable development and/or transformational impacts of the policy (using the ICAT Sustainable Development Guidance and/or Transformational Change Guidance) should describe the policy in the same way to ensure a consistent and integrated assessment.